ast-grep/ast-grep.github.io/website/guide/rewrite-code.md

 **ast-grep rule can only fix one target node at one time by replacing the target node text with a new string.**

 Using `fix` string alone is not enough to handle complex cases where we need to delete surrounding nodes like a comma, or to change surrounding brackets.
-We may leave redundant text in the fixed code because we cannot delete the surrounding trivias around the matched node.
+We may leave redundant text in the fixed code because we cannot delete the surrounding trivials around the matched node.

 To accommodate these scenarios, ast-grep's `fix` also accepts an advanced object configuration that specifies how to fix the matched AST node: `FixConfig`.
 It allows you to expand the matched AST node range via two additional rules.